Jusctsch5/PSOQuestOptimizer/README.md

 ### Quest Optimizer
 Provides the connective tissue between the other libraries.

+### Web Interface
+A static web interface (html, w/ css for styling, js for interactivity) for the PSO Quest Optimizer, running entirely in the browser using Pyodide.
+The goal here is to minimize this logic as much as possible, so the scriptage can be first-class as well.

 ## Coding Stuff
 - uses python 3.x
 - uses ruff for linting and formatting (recommend the ruff extension for vscode, uses the pyproject.toml file for configuration+)